Cephalotus: Cultivation

 Cephalotus are cultivated worldwide.
 In the wild, they prefer warm day-time temperatures of up to 25 degrees Celsius during the growing season, coupled with cool night-time temperatures.
 It is commonly grown in a mixture of sphagnum peat moss, perlite, and sand, a reasonable humidity (60–80%) is also preferred.
 It is successfully propagated from root and leaf cuttings, usually non-carnivorous leaves although pitchers can also be used.
 A dormancy period is probably crucial to long-term health of the plant.

 The plants become colourful and grow vigorously when kept in direct sunlight, while plants cultivated in bright shade remain green.

 Living plants were delivered to Kew Gardens by Phillip Parker King in 1823.
 A specimen flowered in 1827 and provided one source for an illustration in Curtis's Botanical Magazine.

 This plant is a recipient of the Royal Horticultural Society's Award of Garden Merit.

 Inflorescence of Cephalotus follicularis in cultivation.

+Cephalotus follicularis 'Eden Black', a cultivar selected for its unusually dark-coloured pitchers.

 There are several dozen Cephalotus clones that exist in cultivation; nine have been officially registered as cultivars.
 One of the most well-known is 'Eden Black', a cultivar with unusually dark-coloured pitchers.